scott-knight/ubuntu-on-windows-setup/install-vscode.md

 Svelte for VSCode
 ```

-After extension are installed, I open preferences and settings.
+After extension are installed, open `preferences > settings`.

 <br/>

-## Settings
+## Preferences > Settings

 To get to the settings click `File > Preferences > Settings`

-When the settings open, I click the JSON settings icon:
+When the settings open, click the JSON settings icon:

 ![vscode settings](https://user-images.githubusercontent.com/516548/112904337-69487e80-90ae-11eb-8416-19d0db5ffafe.png)

-Then I paste the following:
+Below is an example of settings.
+You can copy/paste any (or all) of these settings to the settings file:

 ```json
 {